 One day, you receive the news that the state university will move all the executive programs to the capital, leaving only undergraduate courses in your city.
 Undergrads have less money, so either you lower your rental prices for unprofitable levels, or give back the building and close your rental venture.

 While the second decision may sound the most logical, a fair share of the entrepreneurs would still take the first, using two justifications:

 1. It might happen that after some time, the university decision is reversed and the MBA courses return, together with the customers.

-While the first justification, if based on evidence, is acceptable, the second is not logic.
+While the first justification, if based on evidence, is acceptable, the second is not logical.
 It means to keep losing every month just to not “lose” the initial amount invested.
-Even this phrase that I just wrote makes little sense, because this thought—called the sunk cost fallacy—does not make sense either.
+Even this phrase that I just wrote makes little sense because this thought—called the sunk cost fallacy—does not make sense either.

 Still, executives and even governments take decisions based on this fallacy, which we also name it The Concorde Fallacy.
 The name comes from the insistence of the British and French governments to fund the unprofitable operations of the supersonic airplane for years, just because it was expensive to develop it.